No Straws, Please!

 The girls got to work, to begin a project about the dangers of straws with an action request to visit local restaurants to change to plastic straw alternatives and straws upon request.

 BUSINESSES VISITED & using plastic alternatives

-Since starting the project the girls have met with several local businesses and Marin County District Four Supervisor.
+Since starting the project the girls (and staff) have met with several local businesses and Marin County District Four Supervisor.
 Stay tuned after the summer for more updates!